anagarciabautista/DatosMasivos/Practices/Readme.md

  Enciso Maldonado Aileen Yurely #15210329</H3>

  <H5 aling="center">

- 1.- Se agregan las librerias del algortimo
+ 1.- The algorithm libraries are added

- 2.- Todas las clases y métodos que se utilizaran en el modelo
+ 2.- All the classes and methods that will be used in the model

- 3.- Transformers: Convierte un DataFrame  en otro agregando mas columnas, Estimators fit() que produce el modelo
+ 3.- Transformers: Convert one DataFrame to another by adding more columns, Estimators fit () that produces the model

- 4.- Simétricamente a StringIndexer, IndexToString
+ 4.- Symmetrically to StringIndexer, IndexToString

- 5.- Se instancia los DataFrame en la variable "data", el archivo debe estar estructurado al formato de trabajo
+ 5.- The DataFrame is instantiated in the variable "data", the file must be structured in the work format

- 6.- Se agrega una columna de indices, y se transformaran a datos numericos, para poder manipularlos
+ 6.- An index column is added, and they will be transformed to numerical data, to be able to manipulate them

- 7.- Se declararan 2 arreglos, se reparten de forma aleatoria
+ 7.- 2 arrangements will be declared, they are distributed randomly

- 8.- Se declara el Clasificador de árbol de decisión y se le agrega la columna que sera las etiquetas (indices) y los valores que cada   respectivo indice (caracteristicas)
+ 8.- The Decision Tree Classifier is declared and the column that will be the labels (indexes) and the values that each respective index (characteristics) is added to it.

- 9.- Convierte las etiquetas indexadas a las originales
+ 9.- Convert the indexed labels to the original

- 10.- Crea el DT pipeline Agregando los index, label y el arbol juntos
+ 10.- Create the DT pipeline Adding the index, label and the tree together

- 11.- Se entrena el modelo con los datos del arreglo "trainingData" que es el 70% de los datos totales
+ 11.- The model is trained with the data from the "trainingData" arrangement, which is 70% of the total data

- 12.-Se hacen las predicciones al tomar los datos sobrantes que se llevo "testData" que es el 30%
+ 12.-Predictions are made by taking the surplus data that was taken "testData" which is 30%

- 13.- Se manda a imprimir la etiqueta, sus respectivos valores y la prediccion de la etiqueta
+ 13.- The label, its respective values ​​and the prediction of the label are sent to print

- 14.- Evalua el modelo y retorna la  métrica escalar
+ 14.- Evaluate the model and return the scalar metric

- 15.- La variable "accuracy" tomara la acertación que hubo respecto a "predictedLabel" y "label"
+ 15.- The variable "accuracy" will take the correctness that there was regarding "predictedLabel" and "label"

- 16.- Se manda a imprimir el resultado de error con respecto a la exactitud
+ 16.- The error result regarding the accuracy is sent to print

- 17.- Se guarda en la variable
+ 17.- It is saved in the variable

- 18.- imprime el arbol de decisiones</H5>
+ 18.- print the decision tree</H5>

     import org.apache.spark.ml.Pipeline
     import org.apache.spark.ml.classification.DecisionTreeClassificationModel